 Carefully remove your plant from the pot it is currently in.
 As you do so, remove the majority of the soil from the plant's roots.
 Since nurseries often grow a wide variety of plants in the same soil, more often than not succulents and cacti are sold in soil that is far too rich for their on-going growth and success.

 Once you determine the container that you want to use, prepare it by doing the following: (1) clean any debris or old soil out of the inside, (2) If there are not currently holes in the container and you are able to add them, carefull do so, (3) place a piece of mesh screen or tape over the drainage hole(s) so that the new, rockier soil you will plant them in does not fall out of the container over time.

 3. Add E.B.
-Stone Organics Cactus Mix to the container
+Stone Organics Cactus & Succulent Potting & Planting Mix to the Container

 E.B.
-Stone Organics Cactus Mix is an ideal potting mix for all types of indoor and outdoor cactus, succulents, palms and citrus.
-This mix contains key ingredients, such as Fir bark, lava rock, Canadian sphagnum peat moss, sand and aged Redwood—great for allowing the proper mix of drainage for these drought-tolerant plants.
+Stone Organics Cactus & Succulent Potting & Planting Mix is an ideal potting mix for all types of indoor and outdoor cactus and succulent plants.
+Contains extra pumice for superior drainage, as well as aged fir, aged redwood, lava rock and sand.
+Can be used straight out of the bag as a potting soil, or as a soil amendment.
 Be certain to leave at least an inch of room at the top of the container for the addtion of more soil and a top dressing once your plant is placed in the container.

 4. Consider your Compostion